-Applicant must be at least eighteen (18) years old or older as determined from the applicant's date of birth.
+Applicant must be at least eighteen (18) years old as determined from the applicant's date of birth.

 If applicant responds "yes" to one of the background questions please submit supporting documents electronically via NIPR's Attachments Warehouse.
 The documents may also be submitted to the state via mail, email, or fax.